Stop Spending Money on Plumbers! Do-it-yourself Address Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-Yes, you can repair minor plumbing issues yourself by learning a few basic DIY plumbing techniques.
+Yes, you can fix minor plumbing issues yourself, by learning some basic plumbing tips for DIY.

 What tools do I need for plumbing projects at home?